Explore programs, learn how to apply, book campus tours, chat with current students and more!

 Meet your future mentors and employers.
 Huron’s alumni network includes world-renowned leaders, in every industry, who you can learn from, network with and emulate.
 Huron alumni live in 60 countries worldwide and Lead with Heart in business, government, technology, law, international affairs and more.

 We are proud to provide students with a unique learning experience that is best suited to fit their individual needs.
-But don’t just take our word for it – enjoy a virtual tour of Huron’s campus, chat with our current students to ask them anything and join interactive future student events, all from the comfort of your own home.
+But don’t just take our word for it – book a campus tour, chat with our current students to ask them anything and join interactive future student events, all from the comfort of your own home.

 At Huron, you can also take courses and combine majors with most programs at other faculties at Western University, such as computer science, health science, biology, criminology and much more.